life4/deal/docs/details/contracts.md

 ## deal.chain

-The `deal.chain` decorator allows to merge a few contracts together into one decorator.
+The {py:func}`deal.chain` decorator allows to merge a few contracts together into one decorator.
 It can be used to store contracts separately from the function:

 ```python
 contract_for_min = deal.chain(